-2. Push the seat bottoms towards the center of the seat until the seat backs are flush against each other and locked into place.
+- 1. Lift the seat backs at point (F) and push down on the back edge of the seat bottom (B) and then seat bottom (D). - 2.
+Push the seat bottoms towards the center of the seat until the seat backs are flush against each other and locked into place.

-Jump Seat To Sunlounge Conversion (If Equipped)
+Jump Seat To Sunlounge Conversion (If Equipped - 185/205 Only)

 PERSONAL SAFETY HAZARD!

-DO NOT allow anyone to ride the aft sunlounge cushions while underway or anytime the engine is running.
+$DO\ NOT$ allow anyone to ride the aft sunlounge cushions while underway or anytime the engine is running.

-- 1. Remove the jump seats (A) by sliding them forward. - 2.
-Slide the lounge support inserts (B) into the lounge support slots (C). - 3.
-Press down firmly on the inboard side of each jump seat until they rest firmly on the motorbox ledges.
+- 1. Remove the jump seats (A) by lifting and pulling on their forward edges. - 2.
+Rotate each jump seat so that the lounge support tabs (B) face the support slots (C). - 3.
+Slide the lounge support tabs into the support slots. - 4.
+Press down firmly on the inboard side of each jump seat until they rest on the motorbox (D).